 Your village is your village.
 We don't train on your data.
 Connector tokens are encrypted at rest.
 You can export everything as JSON and delete in one tap.

 We're letting villages in slowly.
-Drop your email and you'll be among the first.
+Tell us where to send your invite and you'll be among the first.